-To obtain further understanding on the broadening of local magnetization for $\Delta \approx J$, we study the single particle correlations to build the single particle reduced density matrix $\rho_{\mathrm{sp}}^{j,k}=\langle \sop^+_j \sop^-_k\rangle$ \cite{Bera2017, LezamaBardarson, LinHeidrichMeisner2017}.
-Note that here and in the following, to lighten the notations, we have dropped the sub-index $i$ to indicate the disorder realization.
-From $\rho_{\mathrm{sp}}$ we compute its natural orbitals $\psi_{\alpha}$, i.e. the eigenvectors such that $\rho_{\mathrm{sp}}\psi_{\alpha}=n_{\alpha}\psi_{\alpha}$ where $n_{\alpha}$ is the normalized occupation spectrum.
-The natural orbitals in this regime are shown in Fig.\ref{fig:nonlocal} where a drastic contrast is shown between a fully delocalized orbital and all the other orbitals with large single site occupation.
-Moreover this representation of the natural orbital is indicative and consistent with the presence of different local magnetizations.
+To obtain a further understanding on the broadening of local magnetization for $\Delta \approx J$, we study the single-particle correlations to build the single-particle reduced density matrix $\rho_{\mathrm{sp}}^{j,k}=\langle \sop^+_j \sop^-_k\rangle$ \cite{BeraBardarson, Bera2017, LezamaBardarson, LinHeidrichMeisner2017}.
+Note that here and in the following, to lighten the notations, we have dropped subindex $i$ to indicate the disorder realization.
+From $\rho_{\mathrm{sp}}$ we compute its natural orbitals $\psi_{\alpha}$, i.e., the eigenvectors such that $\rho_{\mathrm{sp}}\psi_{\alpha}=n_{\alpha}\psi_{\alpha}$ where $n_{\alpha}$ is the normalized occupation spectrum.
+The natural orbitals in this regime are shown in Fig. \ref{fig:nonlocal} where a drastic contrast is shown among a fully delocalized orbital and all the other orbitals with large single-site occupation \cite{nonexponential}.
+This representation of the natural orbital is indicative and consistent with the presence of different local magnetizations.

 The strong effect of disorder for $\Delta\approx J$ can also be observed by studying the operator space entanglement entropy (OSEE) \cite{OSEE}, which we refer to as $\bar{S}_l$.
 This is a generalization to open systems of the bipartite entanglement entropy.
-From a matrix product operator representation of the steady state \cite{Schollwock2011, VerstraeteCirac2004, ZwolakVidal2004}, the OSEE is computed from the singular values of a bipartition of the system at site $l$, $s_{\alpha,l}$, in the following way
+From a matrix product operator representation of the steady state \cite{Schollwock2011, VerstraeteCirac2004, ZwolakVidal2004}, the OSEE is computed from the singular values of a bipartition of the system at site $l$, $s_{\alpha,l}$ in the following way

-In Fig.\ref{fig:osee} we show $\bar{S}_{L/2}$ for the middle of a chain with $L=10$, as a function of the interaction and for different disorder strengths (lower to larger from top to bottom) \cite{n_realizations}.
-For the non-disordered case the OSEE is maximum for $\Delta=J$ and then $\bar{S}_{L/2}$ decreases significantly and increases again with the interaction.
-Disorder strongly suppresses the peak in $\bar{S}_{L/2}$ before lowering, when it is strong, also the other parts of the curve (see bottoms lines of Fig.\ref{fig:osee}).
+In Fig. \ref{fig:osee} we show $\bar{S}_{L/2}$ for the middle of a chain with $L=10$ as a function of the interaction and for different disorder strengths (lower to larger from top to bottom) \cite{n_realizations}.
+For the nondisordered case the OSEE is maximum for $\Delta=J$, and then $\bar{S}_{L/2}$ decreases significantly and increases again with the interaction.
+Disorder strongly suppresses the peak in $\bar{S}_{L/2}$ before lowering when it is strong also the other parts of the curve (see the bottom lines of Fig. \ref{fig:osee}).